openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 (*As of the release of **Debian 9/OMV4**, the interface name might not be the traditional **eth0**.
 A variety of names may be found, such as **eno1** or others.
 Use the first interface line/name found.*)

 * It is recommended that users assign a static IP address to the new |omv| server that is outside the range of the network's DHCP server.
-* It is also recommended that users set a public DNS address.
+* It is also recommended that users consider using a public DNS address.
 A list of public DNS servers is available → `here <https://wiki.ipfire.org/dns/public-servers>`_ .
 Use a server that supports **DNSSEC**, for better security, and **Anycast**, for low latency end point servers that are closer to user locations.
 * The Netmask will be as shown, in most cases, and the Gateway address will be the address of the user's router.

-**Note** When saving a new static IP address, the user will be “**going out on a limb and cutting it off**”.
+.. note:: When saving a new static IP address, the user will be “**going out on a limb and cutting it off**”.

 Since the address provided by the network DHCP server is different from the static IP address chosen by the user, when the new address is changed, saved and applied, the GUI web page will stop responding.
 This is normal and expected.
 Type the new address, entered in the dialog box, into the URL line of your Web browser to reconnect.

 .. image:: /new_user_guide/images/30_IP_Address.jpg
     :width: 757px